DevOpsBootcamp/devopsdaycamp-pelican/content/pages/entry.rst

 -----------------------------------
 *12:30 - 2:30*

 In this workshop we'll explore the basics of Linux System fundamentals such as file permissions, users, groups, package management and a few other misc related topics.

 Text Editors Workshop
 ---------------------
 *4:00 - 6:00*

-In this workshop we'll explore text editor basics; showing you concepts such as multi-file editing, syntax highlighting, keybindings, and a few popular text editors.
+In this workshop we'll explore text editor basics by showing you concepts such as multi-file editing, syntax highlighting, keybindings, and some popular text editors.